angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 You should recognise the above as a simplified Brainstorm pile.
 In this we have simply swapped out a Lotus Petal with Cavern.
-This severely punishes anyone trying to wait on countering the Oracle by letting the rest of the spells beforehand resolve.
+This severely punishes anyone trying to wait on countering the oracle by letting the rest of the spells beforehand resolve.

 Likewise it can slot into most IU piles too.